shibu130/masterlist-for-drop-down/README.md

 i made it simple select country from countries table u have that countries table with states and then seperate table for each state containing cities

+Well you may find this useful while doing a project which has a registration page , I used to search for getting the type of visa for each country i couldnt find one so i went to each and every embassy website to compile a list

+I hope someone someday will find this useful